radicalgeek/pg_analyser/README.md

 #### UNUSED_INDEX_THRESHOLD
 This environment variable sets the threshold for identifying unused or infrequently used indexes based on their usage statistics.

 Purpose: Indexes are meant to improve database query performance.
 However, maintaining indexes also incurs overhead during write operations and uses additional storage.
-Identifying and removing unused or rarely used indexes can help optimize resource usage.
+Identifying and removing unused or rarely used indexes can help optimise resource usage.
 Usage: The UNUSED_INDEX_THRESHOLD value of 50 indicates that if an index has been scanned fewer than 50 times (indicating low usage), the tool will suggest evaluating whether this index is necessary and potentially removing it to save resources.

 #### UNUSED_COLUMN_PERCENTAGE_THRESHOLD
 This environment variable sets the threshold for identifying columns that are rarely used or mostly contain null values as a percentage of total rows in the table.

 Purpose: Columns that are mostly unused or contain a high percentage of null values might indicate design inefficiencies in the database schema.
 Identifying such columns can help database administrators and developers review and possibly refactor their schema for better efficiency.
-Usage: The UNUSED_COLUMN_PERCENTAGE_THRESHOLD value of 5 means that if a column has non-null values in less than 5% of its rows, the tool will flag this column as being rarely used or mostly null, suggesting a review to determine if it can be removed or its usage optimized.
+Usage: The UNUSED_COLUMN_PERCENTAGE_THRESHOLD value of 5 means that if a column has non-null values in less than 5% of its rows, the tool will flag this column as being rarely used or mostly null, suggesting a review to determine if it can be removed or its usage optimised.

 ### Contributing
 Contributions are welcome!
 Just send a pull request.